-The Use of Lean Six Sigma in the Oil Industry
+The Use of Lean Six Sigma in the Oil & Gas Industry

 Rising costs, complexity and risks combine to make efficiency and operations more important than ever.
 The new reality with the declining price of the barrel is that the oil and gas market is forcing companies to focus on cash flow optimization and cost cutting.
 Improved business results can be achieved by managing quality data statistically through sound engineering principles.
 Variance Reduction International, Inc. (VRI) is currently providing a competitive advantages to many global oil and gas operations through the deployment of Lean Six Sigma (LSS).
 The LSS methodology and tools make processes Safer, Better, Faster, and Lower Cost.
 VRI encompasses the longest standing relationship deploying LSS in the upstream oil industry.
 Since 1998, providing services for Chevron, Texaco, Aera Energy, BakerPetroilite and Halliburton.
 Proven results in upstream oil companies have produced many completed LSS projects, demonstrating an average of $2.3 million in return on investment (ROI).